iquelli/Ecommerce-BD/relation/relational_model.md

 - package(<ins>package_no</ins>, date, cust_no)
     - cust_no: FK(customer) NOT NULL
     - **(IC-6)**: Any package_no in package must exist in contains.
+    - **(IC-7)**: When a package is removed from the database it must also be removed from sale if present.

 - sale(<ins>package_no</ins>)
     - package_no: FK(package)